 - In addition, Maslon was one of the first Minnesota law firms to participate in the MSBA Minority Clerkship Program (2006), which was the culmination of the joint efforts of the Minnesota State Bar Association and a select group of law firms.

 - In the Profession:

 - Twin Cities Diversity in Practice: Maslon is a member of Twin Cities Diversity in Practice, a nonprofit association comprised of the leading Twin-Cities legal employers with the vision to create a vibrant and inclusive legal community and mission to strengthen the efforts of member organizations to attract, recruit, advance, and retain attorneys of color.

 - Collaborative Bar Leadership Academy: Maslon is a sponsor of the Collaborative Bar Leadership Academy (CBLA), a joint initiative of the American Bar Association, Hispanic National Bar Association, National Asian Pacific American Bar Association, National Bar Association, National LGBT Bar Association, and National Native American Bar Association.
 The CBLA is a national coordinated effort to strengthen the pipeline of diverse bar association leaders by providing leadership training and professional development programs which will benefit current and future leaders, the bar association community, and the legal profession overall.

-- Maslon also actively participates in or supports the Minnesota Minority Lawyers Association, Minnesota Hispanic Bar Association, Minnesota Black Lawyers Association, Minnesota Lavender Bar Association, Minnesota Women Lawyers, and Minnesota Asian Pacific American Bar Association.
+- Maslon attorneys serve in leadership roles, participates as engaged members, and the firm overall proudly supports the Minnesota Minority Lawyers Association, Minnesota Hispanic Bar Association, Minnesota Black Lawyers Association, Minnesota Lavender Bar Association, Minnesota Women Lawyers, and Minnesota Asian Pacific American Bar Association.